BVI ECONOMIC SUBSTANCE & OTHER IMPORTANT FACTS

 (b) has adequate employees and premises for holding equitable interests or shares and, where it manages those equitable interests or shares, has adequate employees and premises for carrying out that management.

-4. In regards to legal entities which carry on intellectual property business, the law includes a presumption that the legal entity does not conduct core income-generating activity if:
+4. In regard to legal entities which carry on intellectual property business, the law includes a presumption that the legal entity does not conduct core income-generating activity if:

 (a) the activities being carried on from within the Virgin Islands do not include any of the activities identified as core-income generating; or

 (b) the legal entity is a high risk IP legal entity.

 Amendments to the Beneficial Owner Secure System (BOSS) Act have also come into effect as of 1st January, 2019, which will now require legal entities (in addition to the information regarding Beneficial Owners) to provide information about their tax residency status and activities, enabling the International Tax Authority in the BVI to monitor whether the relevant entity is carrying on relevant activities and, if so, whether it is complying with the economic substance requirements.